beerush-id/monopkg/docs/references/list.md

 # List Packages

-This document provides instructions on how to list all packages in the monorepo using different package managers.
+This document provides instructions on how to list all packages in the monorepo.

-## Command
+## Usage

 Use the following commands to list packages: